chrisculy/rabbi/README.md

 The script will:
 1. Fetch the video transcript
-2. Generate discussion guides using both ChatGPT and Gemini
+2. Extract the video title and publication date
-3. Evaluate which guide is better
+3. Generate a discussion guide using Google Gemini
-4. Export the best guide as a PDF file
+4. Export the guide as a professionally formatted PDF

 The output PDF will be saved in the same directory with a filename like:
 ```
-discussion_guide_VIDEO_ID_20251218_143022.pdf
+Kings Church - Small Group Discussion Guide - Week of December 15, 2025.pdf
 ```

 ## Generated Guide Structure